apapad0/Task1/README.md

 - test5: both fields empty

-**Reminder:** To run the code successfully it's crucial to fill the config.py file with the right email and password.\r **Note 1:**  All tests were written to return 'PASS' when the test *fails successfully*. \r **Note 2:**  Test1 had a different reaction when tested manually and concidernig the manual test as the correct one test1 should fail.
+**Reminder:** To run the code successfully it's crucial to fill the config.py file with the right email and password.

+**Note 1:**  All tests were written to return 'PASS' when the test *fails successfully*.

+**Note 2:**  Test1 had a different reaction when tested manually and concidernig the manual test as the correct one test1 should fail.